maisiesadler/api-generation/README.md

 # API Generation 🤖

-This project uses [roslyn](https://github.com/dotnet/roslyn) allows creation of an API from an open api specification.
+This project uses [roslyn](https://github.com/dotnet/roslyn) to create an API from open api specification.

 This ensures that the application is always returning models that match the defined API specification.